BatishLodhi/Isekai-Shell/README.md

-# Isekai-Shell
-A Customized Shell made with the help of C language

 # Isekai Shell - Gateway to a Parallel Digital Universe

 Welcome to **Isekai Shell**!
-This custom shell is designed to enhance your command-line experience with an intuitive interface for executing commands, managing processes, job control, I/O redirection, and much more.
+This custom shell is designed with the use of C language to enhance your command-line experience with an intuitive interface for executing commands, managing processes, job control, I/O redirection, and much more.
 Here, you’ll find everything you need to install, use, and understand the Isekai Shell’s features.

 ## Overview